meetulr/Recurrence-Plan/README.md

     - [Recurring Event Exception Instance](#recurring-event-exception-instance)

-## Issue:
-### *What do we want?*
+## What do we need?
-1. We need the functionality to create recurring events.
+1. The functionality to create recurring events.
-2. We need the functionality to implement custom recurring patterns, like top calendar apps out there.
+2. The functionality to implement custom recurring patterns, like top calendar apps out there.
-3. We need the functionality to update and delete:
+3. The functionality to update and delete:
     - a single instance of the recurring pattern.
     - this and the future instances.
     - all instances.